i-m-afk/Node-Modules-Cleaner/README.md

 ## Description

 This is a script to remove the `node_modules` folder of a project.
+It will recursively search for all the `node_modules` folders in the root directory and delete them.

 ## Usage